dlong37/UTK-Class-Scheduling-Assistant/sprint3/aandersh/aandersh.md

 - Rewriting the program to split it up into different files was hard!
 - I had to adjust some code, such as:
   * making sure I was creating gaps between classes all on the same day (at first, I was not considering this, I just gapped from the class that was last scheduled).
-  * printing out scheduled classes - this was a whole problem to solve since I was manipulating the data in a lot of different places, and so information might not be the same all the time.
+  * printing out scheduled classes - this was difficult because there was a lot of data manipulation (vectors popping and pushing classes, temp and permanent schedules, etc.)
   * making the schedule.
 It required a lot of temporary storage, since a class might fail to be scheduled for many reasons.
 I had to save a lot of "temporary schedules" so that I could revert to a previous state in case a class failed to be scheduled.
 - Motivation.
 It was hard to make myself sit down and actually write the code sometimes.